cdkharris/export-drawio/README.md

 # export-drawio
-A git hook to export drawio diagrams
+A git hook to export drawio diagrams using your local app (no docker)